seanbreckenridge/calcurse-load/README.md

 `calcurse_load` accepts either a flag to signify pre/post hook, and an extension name.
 There are individual [`hooks`](./hooks) for for each extension (`gcal`/`todotxt`)

 ```
-usage: calcurse_load (--pre-load|--post-save) (gcal|todotxt)...
+Usage: calcurse_load [OPTIONS]

-Load extra data into calcurse
+  A CLI for loading data for calcurse

-optional arguments:
-  -h, --help   show this help message and exit

-required arguments:
+Options:
+  --pre-load gcal|todotxt|custom.module.name.Extension
-  --pre-load   Execute the preload action for the extension
+                                  Execute the preload action for the extension
+  --post-save gcal|todotxt|custom.module.name.Extension
-  --post-save  Execute the postsave action for the extension
+                                  Execute the postsave action for the
+                                  extension
+  --help                          Show this message and exit.
 ```

 If you want to use this for other purposes; there is a `Extension` base class in `calcurse_load.ext.abstract`.